learn-co-students/austin-web-080519/mod_2/sinatra-ar-complex-forms-starter-code/README.md

 DONESIES

 As a site visitor, I should be able to see a form where I create a book.
 When I create a book I can associate it with an existing author.

+Make a link to create book form GOOD create the route GET '/books/new' GOOD create erb GOOD
+Create a POST form - make a book DONE
+    - title
+    - snippet
+    - authorid? - need a way to attach to Author DONE (via authorid) new route : POST '/books/new DONE redirect to specific book page
+DONESIES